 - Use inclusive language.
-"You guys" may be a popular way of addressing a group, but it's an example of gender bias. - Make sure your expectations are the same for all of your students.
-Both genders can succeed in math and reading, for example. - Use examples that are gender balanced.
-If there are none in your textbooks, do some research. - Avoid stereotyping jobs for students, such as having girls clean up and boys carry things. - Screen books, posters, and other materials for balance. - Try to put girls and boys in nontraditional situations. - Make the classroom atmosphere one where both girls and boys are paid equal attention, encouraged, questioned, and reinforced. - Expectations and discipline consequences should be the same for boys and girls. - Pay the same attention to compliant students as you do to assertive students. - Actively integrate groups by not allowing selfsegregation. - Never use gender to group students. - Model gender balance by what you say and do.
+"You guys" may be a popular way of addressing a group, but it's an example of gender bias. - Ensure your expectations are the same for all of your students.
+All genders can succeed in math and reading, for example. - Use instructional materials that are gender inclusive. - Avoid assigning student duties based on gender stereotypes. - Screen books, posters, and other materials for inclusiveness. - Make the classroom atmosphere one where all students are paid equal attention, encouraged, questioned, and reinforced. - Expectations and discipline consequences should be the same for all students. - Pay the same attention to compliant students as you do to assertive students. - Actively integrate groups by not allowing selfsegregation. - Never use gender to group students. - Model gender inclusiveness in your teaching practice.

-Recognizing Trauma Impact on Student Learning
+Recognizing Trauma's Impact on Student Learning